lgrn/lgrn.github.io/content/p/systemd-tailscale.md

 If you are not using wireguard, this would obviously just be `tailscaled.service`.

-After saving and running `systemctl daemon-reload`, we can again verify, both with "cat" and "show":
+After saving and running `systemctl daemon-reload`, we can again verify:

 ```sh
 systemctl cat ssh | grep After